tldr-pages/tldr/pages/common/flyctl.md

 `flyctl dashboard`

-- List all applications in your Fly.io account:
+- List all applications in the logged-in Fly account:

 `flyctl apps list`